Make Your GMAT Retake Count

 once off*

 Most GMAT prep programs repeat the same problem: they show you what to study, then leave you to figure out how.
-That’s a big reason so many retakers get stuck.
+That’s a big reason so many GMAT retakers get stuck.

 Gurutor was built to change that.
 It’s GMAT prep for retakers who don’t want to waste time – and can’t afford another misstep.